dan-doyle/Pitch-View/README.md

 ![Marker on each player](images/bottom_center.png)

 Subsequently, the task is to compute the homography matrix.
 This matrix serves as a translator between a 2D top-down view of a football pitch and the actual football pitch identified in the image.
 To start, we detect the pitch itself.

-[ADD the Neural Net method to solve for this and give reference]
+To perform this task, we apply a fine-tuned semantic segmentation deep learning model tailored for detecting football pitch lines.
+It utilizes a specialized version of the DeepLabV3 architecture with a ResNet-50 backbone.
+The end result of the model application is a segmented mask, highlighting the identified football pitch lines when overlaid on the original image.

 ![Lines on the pitch are identified](images/detect_pitch_outline.png)